Getting Started

 Off-the-Shelf Documents

-The endpoint to use must also be set, this is done in the second argument of the parse
+The endpoint to use must also be set in third argument of the enqueueAndParse

 class is enough to handle the return processing, but the actual endpoint needs to be specified.